yet-another-static-site-generator/yass/docs/pages.md

 [Sitemaps protocol](https://www.sitemaps.org/protocol.html#xmlTagDefinitions)
 page.
 All sitemap settings are optional.

-- priority - The priority of this URL relative to other URLs on your site, value between 0.0 and 1.0.
+- priority - The priority of this URL relative to other URLs on your site.
   Valid values range from `0.0` to `1.0`.
 This value does not affect how your pages are compared to pages on other sites—it only lets the search engines know which pages you deem most important for the crawlers.
 - changefreq - How frequently the page is likely to change, value can be:
   `always`, `hourly`, `daily`, `weekly`, `monthly`, `yearly` or `never`.
 - insitemap - optional setting.
 Did page should be included in sitemap.
 If you